ART OR ARTIFICE II

 it remains, unnamed; there is no speaking or rediscovery.
 There

-is no landscape, or flower; the viewer remains mute, awakened
+is no landscape, or bowl of fruit; the viewer remains mute,

-to the plenitude of his feelings aroused by the work.
-Reduced
+awakened to the plenitude of his feelings aroused by the work.

-to its lowest common ecstatic denominator, abstract art appeals
+Reduced to its lowest common ecstatic denominator, abstract

-to beauty for beauty’s sake, and since the artist chooses
+art appeals to beauty for beauty’s sake, and since the

-are, we can never be certain, in part because the viewer is
+those feelings are, we can never be certain, in part because

-mixing his own palette of life experience into the work, so
+the viewer is mixing his own palette of life experience into

-the response to the work is directly related to the chemistry
+the work, so the response to the work is directly related to

-that arises between the artist and viewer.
-Thus, for the first
+the chemistry that arises between the artist and viewer.
+Thus,

-time in the history of art, there need be no consensus of what
+for the first time in the history of art, there need be no consensus

-a work means: meaning is in the mind or prerogative of the beholder.
+of what a work means: meaning is in the mind or prerogative

 to abstract, the artist was responsible for a work’s content